NhiNguyencmt8/StretchMapping/README.md

-# Stretch Mapping: Proactive Mapping for Household Tidying
+# Stretch Mapping: A Proactive Mapping Pipeline for Household Tidying

 Welcome to **Stretch Mapping**, a semantic household tidying project using the Stretch robot.
 This project provides a proactive mapping framework that is usable for Stretch's indoor tasks in household environments.
 🤖🧹👕🧸